-Most of the swims are accessible by car (where you can leave it during your stay) and there are several wooden gazebo-style shelters around the lake depending on which swims are chosen.
+All of the swims are accessible by car (where you can leave it during your stay), except swim 13, and there are several wooden gazebo-style shelters around the lake depending on which swims are chosen.

 Grosley also has the advantage of having a bar/restaurant for anglers.
 This is open nearly all year and offers meals during the day.
 There is also a small tackle shop selling general items such as hooks, bait (particles and boilies), leads etc.